KawashiroDev/JellyStarLEDControl/README.md

 ## Notes:
 Tested on a Unihertz Jelly Star running AndyYan's LineageOS GSI - lineage-21.0-20260324-UNOFFICIAL-arm64_bvN

+This app does nothing special, You can do what this app does with a root ADB shell or Termux

 As this app writes direct values to the LED brightness controls this may cause overheating/battery drain if the LEDs are left on

 The rear LED ring will automatically turn off when the screen turns off